FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 uploadVideo(accessToken, videoFile, title, description);

 - The access token will be decyphered in its own page then a redirect to another page happens....

+### EXTENDING APP FUNCTIONALITY BY MAKING USE OF AVAILABLE TECHNOLOGIES

+- There is no need of reinventing the wheel for technologies that are out there.
+- For comments and questions they will be send via email and a discord channel set up to handle / grow the community.
+- Email is the best and the cheapest mode of communication that i can use extensively for password reset , verification of credentials , user login , frequent updates and communication.
+- SMS can be used for crucial services eg rapid payment responses.

+### CODE SPLITTING

+- I am currently experiencing screen freeze and just too many barriers which can be solved by putting code splitting according to role.....
+With a tutor , the student and admin pages do not need to be loaded at first render...
+- There must be a way to carry this optimization in react using vite....
+Moving to a new metaframework for this is just too expensive....
+- I need to find a balance as to what i code split and what i load at first render.....
+Coz remember even react-query has its way of showing skeletons while loading.

 ### SENDING AND INTEPRETING STATUS AND ANY DATA FROM BACKEND